 Where it started

-The Economics Excellence Association began in 2024 at Tshwane University of Technology's Garankuwa Campus — in the Faculty of Economics and Finance.
+The Economics Excellence Association began in 2024 at Tshwane University of Technology's Garankuwa Campus, in the Faculty of Economics and Finance.
 It started as an idea: that economics students deserved more than passive attendance.
-They deserved a structure that challenged, activated, and connected them to the world beyond the lecture hall.
+They deserved a structure that pushed them past the lecture hall and into the world it was meant to explain.

 But the vision was never limited to economics students.
-From the beginning, EEA was conceived as a platform for any young person willing to grow — a space where curiosity, discipline, and a commitment to community could find a home regardless of what you studied.
+From the beginning, EEA was conceived as a platform for any young person willing to grow.
+Curiosity and a commitment to community mattered more than your major.

 What we built

-Across 2024 to 2026, EEA established a constitutional framework, a Branch Executive Committee (appointed through formal interviews), an ambassador network, and formal CIPC registration as the Centre of Economic Excellence NPC.
-These are not administrative details — they are proof that EEA is built for permanence, not performance.
+Across 2024 to 2026, EEA established a constitutional framework, a Branch Executive Committee (appointed through formal interviews), an ambassador network, and formal CIPC registration as the Centre for Economic Excellence NPC.
+These are not administrative details.
+They are proof that EEA is built for permanence, not performance.

 Where we are going